discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 }
 ```

 So if the first argument provided is equal to "foo", then send back "bar".
-Otherwise, send back the argument the user provided.
+Otherwise, send back the argument the user supplied.

 <div is="discord-messages">
 	<discord-message author="User" avatar="djs">